Carinthia

-Carinthia (Kärnten /de/; Koroška /sl/ or avstrijska Koroška; Carinzia /it/) is the southernmost and least densely populated Austrian state, in the Eastern Alps, and is noted for its mountains and lakes.
+Carinthia (Kärnten /de-AT/; Koroška /sl/ or avstrijska Koroška; Carinzia /it/) is the southernmost and least densely populated Austrian state, in the Eastern Alps, and is noted for its mountains and lakes.
 The Lake Wolayer is a mountain lake on the Carinthian side of the Carnic Main Ridge, near the Plöcken Pass.
 The main language is Austrian German, with its non-standard dialects belonging to the Southern Bavarian group; Carinthian Slovene dialects, forms of a South Slavic language that predominated in the southeastern part of the region up to the first half of the 20th century, are now spoken by a small minority in the area.

 Carinthia's main industries are tourism, electronics, engineering, forestry, and agriculture.